Skip to content

 Create a b2evolution HRM database

-Once MariaDB is installed, you need to create a special database for b2evolution to store its data.
-This guide will show you how to create a database named ‘b2edb’ and a user called ‘b2edbuser’, giving them all the necessary permissions.
+After installing MariaDB, you must create a specific database for b2evolution to hold its data.
+This guide shows you how to make a database named ‘b2edb’ and a user called ‘b2edbuser’, giving them all the needed permissions to run b2evolution smoothly.

 As part of the setup, we will create a b2edb database and a user account called b2edbuser.